ubnt-intrepid/rhq/README.md

 ```

 ## Installation
-The Rust toolchain is required to install `rhq`.
+The Rust toolchain is required.
 If you have already installed Rust toolchain:
 ```shell-session
 $ cargo install rhq
 ```